doctrine/data-fixtures/UPGRADE.md

 - Use of our low-overhead runtime deprecation API, details: https://github.com/doctrine/deprecations/

+# Upgrade to 2.0

+You need PHP 8.1 or newer to use this library.

 # Upgrade to 1.8

 Executor and Purger classes are final, they cannot be extended.